-The legislation specifies that where the relevant revenue thresholds are met, transfer pricing documentation must be prepared no later than the date upon which the annual Corporation tax return for the chargeable period concerned is filed i.e. Irish companies within the scope of the transfer pricing documentation rules with a 31 December year end will be expected to prepare and finalise their transfer pricing documentation for the 2022 financial year by 23 September 2023.
+The legislation specifies that where the relevant revenue thresholds are met, transfer pricing documentation must be prepared no later than the date upon which the annual corporation tax return for the chargeable period concerned is filed (i.e. Irish companies within the scope of the transfer pricing documentation rules with a 31 December year end will be expected to prepare and finalise their transfer pricing documentation for that financial year by 23 September of the following calendar year.)